madelson/CommanderThoughts/Casual vs. competitive.md

 ## Competitive

-The competitive mindset is very easy to define.
+The competitive mindset is easy to define.
 With a competitive approach, deckbuilding is effectively an extension of gameplay.
 Your goal is to win, so you should come prepared with the strongest deck you can.

 This might mean a cEDH deck, but it doesn't have to because everything is relative.
 If you bring your decks to the edge of what your playgroup will tolerate strength-wise, you are using a competitive mindset.
 If you try to build a deck at the top of a particular power level, that is a competitive mindset.
 If your main goal in deckbuilding is winning more often, that is a competitive mindset.